khudgins/documentation/automation/deployment_configuration/load_balancers.rst

 #. **VM Dynamic**

-   A VM Dynamic load balancer means that at the time of deployment start, enStratus will provision a virtual server from the specified template with the appropriate resources, and launch it into the specified fireall.
+   A VM Dynamic load balancer means that at the time of deployment start, Enstratius will provision a virtual server from the specified template with the appropriate resources, and launch it into the specified fireall.
 If a VM Dynamic load balancer is provisioned, it will benefit from auto-recovery.